| | |

 #1.
 Garlic for Immune System

 The powerful component that gives garlic its potent bacteria-fighting kick is known as allicin.
-In order to activate allicin, garlic needs to be crushed (not doing so can leave allicin dormant and less effective in your body) and then can be enjoyed however you’d like.
-Studies have focused on the potency of allicin and discovered it to be particularly effective against MRSA (1).Β
+In order to activate allcin, garlic needs to be crushed (not doing so can leave allicin dormant and less effective in our body), and then it can be enjoyed however you’d like.
+Studies have focused on the potency of allicin and discovered it to be particularly effective against MRSA (1).

 #2.
 Colloidal Silver for Immune System